 There's a whole world of face masks out there to fall in love with - from those that scrub, peel and firm to those that hydrate, comfort and nourish.
 You may have already found 'the one' that makes your skin look and feel amazing, but have you ever thought about taking on a bit on the side?

-The latest buzzword in skincare is 'multimasking' That's using several different face masks at once to create a totally bespoke skincare experience.
-Far from just another flash-in-the-pan trend, facialists have been doing this for years as it's the easiest way to bring out the very best in your skin.
+Meet 'multimasking' - that's using several different face masks at once to create a totally bespoke skincare experience.
+Facialists have been doing this for years as it's the easiest way to bring out the very best in your skin.
 Our faces naturally have different needs in different areas - most women describe their skin as being combination, with oilier zones around the forehead and chin, breakouts and congestion on the nose and dryness around eyes and cheeks.

 So how does it work?
 Simply divide your face into four zones then mix and match the perfect products for each area's needs.
 Yes, it's slightly more complicated than just slapping one product on all over, but not by much, and the benefits will far outweigh the effort required.
 Here's our expert guide to multi-masking your facial zones: